equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

 ---
-title: CSS stacking context and z-index made easy
+title: CSS stacking contexts and z-index made easy
 date: 2020-10-29T00:00:00+01:00
 metaDesc: If you have roubles with z-index and positioning, this is for you.
 Let's see how to understand the CSS stacking context.